Visit our online support centre to get an answer to your query or access forms, leaflets and FAQs.

 You recently failed your test and reapplied

 You'll automatically be invited to book another appointment 6 to 8 weeks after your failed test.
+This may take longer in some centres with high demand.

 You're not yet qualified or eligible to sit a test